SyncfusionExamples/How-to-remove-comma-in-category-axis-label-in-Blazor-chart/README.md

 # How-to-remove-comma-in-category-axis-label-in-Blazor-chart

-This article explains how to remove comma from category axis label in Blazor chart.
+This article explains how to remove comma in indexed category axis labels in Blazor Chart Component.

-**Removing comma from the category axis label using OnAxisLabelRenderEvent in blazor chart component**

-In this article we, you can see how to remove comma in category axis in [Blazor chart](https://www.syncfusion.com/blazor-components/blazor-charts) while using **indexed category axis** by setting the [IsIndexed](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCommonAxis.html#Syncfusion_Blazor_Charts_ChartCommonAxis_IsIndexed) property in the axis to **true**
+**Customize to remove comma in indexed category axis labels in Blazor chart**

-We can remove the comma from the axis label by using [OnAxisLaberRender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartEvents.html#Syncfusion_Blazor_Charts_ChartEvents_OnAxisLabelRender) event.
-This event triggers before each axis label are rendered.

-The following properties are available in the [AxisLabelRenderEventArgs](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisLabelRenderEventArgs.html).

-- [LabelStyle](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisLabelRenderEventArgs.html#Syncfusion_Blazor_Charts_AxisLabelRenderEventArgs_LabelStyle) – Specifies the font information of the axis label.
-- [Text](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisLabelRenderEventArgs.html#Syncfusion_Blazor_Charts_AxisLabelRenderEventArgs_Text) – Specifies the text to be displayed in the axis label.
-- [Value](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisLabelRenderEventArgs.html#Syncfusion_Blazor_Charts_AxisLabelRenderEventArgs_Value) – Specifies the value of the axis label.

-We can remove the comma from the axis label using [Text](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisLabelRenderEventArgs.html#Syncfusion_Blazor_Charts_AxisLabelRenderEventArgs_Text) of the event args.
+To display the x-values of the first series in the axis labels, instead of showing all x-values separated by commas, you can use the [OnAxisLaberRender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartEvents.html#Syncfusion_Blazor_Charts_ChartEvents_OnAxisLabelRender) event in the **Indexed Category Axis**.
+This event allows customization of the axis labels according to your preferences.

-The following code example illustrates how to remove comma from axis label in blazor chart.
+The code snippet below demonstrates how to remove commas from **Indexed Category Axis** labels using the [OnAxisLaberRender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartEvents.html#Syncfusion_Blazor_Charts_ChartEvents_OnAxisLabelRender) event.

-**C#**
+**Index.razor**

 ```cshtml